 Wristband allows wearers to program gestures into specific actions

-TapTap is a wearable wrist device that can communicate and control other apps through gesture and touch.
+TapTap is a wearable wrist device that can communicate and control other apps through gestures and touch.
 The device has only one “button” — a capacitive sensor that is directly linked to another TapTap device through a Bluetooth connection to a phone.
 Its creators have isolated six distinct gestures that can be captured by TapTap’s accelerometer, gyroscope, and capacitive sensors and mapped to specific actions.
 For instance, if a call comes in that a wearer doesn’t want to answer, a double shake of the wrist could switch their phone to silent mode.
 TapTap is releasing an API to third-party developers that would allow them to map their own gestures onto games, literally making the wristband a joystick or apps that could benefit from a remote interface or its sensor data.

 Wristband converts heartbeat into a unique password for devices

 The Nymi wristband identifies a wearer by their unique cardiac rhythm to authenticate their identity as an alternative to using passwords or PIN codes for devices.
 Created by biometric technology company Bionym, Nymi functions on a 3-factor security system, which includes the wristband, the wearer’s unique heartbeat and a smartphone or device registered with the Nymi app.
-When the Nymi is clasped around a wrist it powers on, and by placing a finger on the topside sensor while the wrist is in contact with the bottom sensor, an electrical circuit is completed.
+When the Nymi is clasped around a wrist, it powers on, and by placing a finger on the topside sensor while the wrist is in contact with the bottom sensor, an electrical circuit is completed.
 After feeling a vibration and seeing the LEDs illuminate to indicate the authentication process is complete, the wristband wearer can securely unlock any Nymi-paired device.

 Wearable camera life blogs by snapping photos throughout the day